spotinst/help/src/docs/ocean/release-notes/README.md

   *  Not only does Ocean Controller Version 2 offer unparalleled functionality, but it also boasts a minimal footprint within your cluster.
 This means that when no changes occur, external network traffic is kept to a minimum, presenting exciting opportunities for cost savings.

->**IMPORTANT:** Please note that **Ocean Controller Version 1** will reach End-Of-life on **November 1, 2024**.
+>**IMPORTANT:** Please note that **Ocean Controller Version 1** will reach End-Of-Life on **November 1, 2024**.
 To take advantage of the benefits offered by **Ocean Controller Version 2**, and receive uninterrupted service and support, please make sure to upgrade to Versioh 2 at your earliest convenience.

    [Learn more..](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-intro)